Emergency notification and communication

 SUNY Oneonta uses a variety of channels to notify the campus community of incidents that occur on campus.

 SUNY NY Alert sends emergency notification alerts via email, recorded voice and text messages to multiple telephone numbers (cell, home, work, local) and email addresses that are entered into the system.
-Log in to update or add ways of being notified
+To update or add ways of being notified, log in to Webservices and click the Emergency Alert Contact Information (NY-ALERT) link.

 Contact the SUNY University Police at 607-436-3550 for more information.